nagi49000/fastapi-docker-kube/Tutorial.md

 - In-pod networking between containers in the same pod is completely open.
 - Inter-pod networking is handled by a Kubernetes Service.
 - Networking out of the Kubernetes cluster is handled by an Ingress or Route attaching onto a Service.

+The standard way of communicating with a Kubernetes cluster is via command line using `kubectl`.
+Various flavours of Kubernetes have their own wrappers around kubectl (e.g. eksctl for AWS and oc for openshift).

+### Minikube and helm

+Using `kubectl` to deploy manifests can start to become cumbersome.
+There are issues with
+- multiple manifest files that are installed individually
+- tweaking manifest files for individual deployments
+- managing dependencies of manifests, where another deployment needs to be in place to support the requested deployment

+To this end, one can use helm, which is a 'package manager for Kubernetes'.
+This extends the IaC idea of manifest files by bundling into a package, so that (a) the package can be configured and (b) any dependencies can be listed in in the helm chart for install at `helm install` time.

+There is a simple nuts-and-bolts guide to a helm install of a fastapi app on Minikube in [helm](helm/README.md).

+Using helm becomes relatively simple once one realises that is is just a package manager for Kubernetes deployments.
+The onus then moves to understanding Kubernetes manifest files.
+Understanding how Kubernetes infrastructure is reflected (and can be configured) via manifests is not straightforward.